The Student Loan Programs

 The Federal Graduate PLUS Loan Program

 For students who need financial assistance beyond the $20,500 Stafford Loan maximum, there is the federal Graduate PLUS Loan program.
 The PLUS Loan allows for the deferment of repayment while the student is enrolled in the PA program.
-The PLUS Loan carries a fixed 7.9 percent interest rate.
+The PLUS Loan carries a fixed 7.21 percent interest rate.
+There are also origination and guarantee fees associated with each loan up to 4.288 percent.
+These fees are deducted up front and thus lower the actual amount of each disbursement.
 The maximum amount a student may borrow from the PLUS Loan program will be the Cost of Attendance for the PA Program less any Stafford Loans and other forms of financial aid a student may be receiving.

 Forgiveable Education Loans for Service

 Created by the 2011 NC General Assembly, this program is a forgivable loan providing funding for to students pursing degrees in certain critical fields.
 Students must be NC residents.
 Students in the physician assistant program may be eligible for up to $10,000 annually with a maximum aggregate limit of $20,000.
 Recipients must sign a promissory note agreeing to repay the loan by working in North Carolina in their approved field of study.
 Applications and all additional information are available on- line at www.CFNC.org/.

 The National Health Service Corps (NHSC) scholarship is a competitive program that pays tuition, fees and provides a living stipend to students enrolled in accredited medical (MD or DO), dental, nurse practitioner, certified nurse midwife, and physician assistant training programs.
 Upon graduation, scholarship recipients serve as primary care providers between 2 and 4 years in a community-based site in a high-need Health Professional Shortage Area (HPSA) that has applied to and been approved by the NHSC as a service site.